itsrobli/robli-co-gatsby-src/README.md

 - [ ] Deal with build warnings around ChildImageSharp which likely come from the GraphQL queries in the `src/templates` files.
 - [ ] Image quality is set to high everywhere which results in a very large build bundle.
 This is desired in the Photos and maybe elsewhere so maybe the answer is to
     - [ ] Cull unused images from `content/blog/images`
-- [ ] Test if code styles are working properly by writing a blog post about the 2.0.0 version of my website.
+- [ ] Test if code CSS styles (and prismjs) are working properly by writing a blog post about building the 2.0.0 version of my website.
+- [ ] Learn to write tests in a Gatsby project and then write some.

 # Original creation